 5. Visit Amarillo

-In 2014, we spent the week of Thanksgiving visiting the Palo Duro Canyon.
-We had amazing hikes in the state park, which offers cabins along the rim of the country’s 2nd largest canyon.
+Palo Duro Canyon has amazing hikes in the state park, which offers cabins along the rim of the country’s 2nd largest canyon.
 Outside of the park, enjoy horseback and jeep tours, as well as zip lining across the canyon!
-For more information, click HERE.

 During our visit, we also enjoyed a visit to the Panhandle Plains Historical Museum in Canyon, seeing numerous prairie dog towns, visiting Happy, TX, as well as dinner and fun at the Big Texan Steakhouse, shopping and sight-seeing on historic Route 66 and of course, the iconic Cadillac Ranch!